SevlaMare/TrackDayAPI/README.md

 You can do it on [issues page](issues/).

 ### Acknowledgments
-A special thanks for the code reviewers.
+A special thanks to the code reviewers.

 ## Author
 👤 **Thiago Miranda**